CycloneDX/cyclonedx-ruby-gem/README.md

 # CycloneDX Ruby Gem

 The CycloneDX Ruby Gem creates a valid CycloneDX bill-of-material document from all project dependencies.
 CycloneDX is a lightweight BoM specification that is easily created, human readable, and simple to parse.
-The resulting bom.xml can be used with tools such as [OWASP Dependency-Track](https://dependencytrack.org/) for the continuous analysis of components.

 #### Installing from RubyGems